 \section{You may wish the binary away, but the disc knows otherwise: Critical spatio-temporal scales}

 We are interested in studying the long-term dynamics of large , i.e., km-sized, planetesimals constituting the HD 106906 debris disc.
 Before delving into detailed calculations, and mainly with fellow observers in mind, we start by spatially locating the HD 106906 debris disc with respect to the competing gravitational influences of the inner stellar binary (here captured to quadrupolar order) and the outer super-Jupiter.
-What we are inquiring about is of course germane to the LS associated with this system, and we shall introduce and map it with sufficient detail in what follows.
+What we are inquiring about is of course germane to the Laplace surface associated with this system, and we shall introduce and map it with sufficient detail in what follows.
 For now, we simply point out that a critical role in this balancing act is played by a distinguished radius, the so called Laplace radius, $r_{\rm L}$ for short.
-This radius signals the transition from inner binary to outer-companion dominated dynamics, a point of inflection in a family of equilibrium orbits interpolating between the inner binary orbital plane and the plane of the outer companion's orbit.
-The Laplace radius appears as a dimensionless parameter controlling those equilibria, and in our particular setting takes the following form:
+This radius signals the transition from inner-binary to outer-companion dominated dynamics, a point of inflection in a family of equilibrium orbits interpolating between the inner binary's orbital plane and the plane of the outer companion's orbit.
+It appears as a dimensionless parameter controlling those equilibria, and in our particular setting takes the form

-where $m_{\rm b}$ and $a_{\rm b}$ correspond to the outer planet's mass and semi-major axis, while $m_{\rm A}$, $m_{\rm B}$, and $a_{\rm AB}$ correspond to the masses and semi-major axis of the inner stellar binary, with $m_{\rm AB}= m_{\rm A}+m_{\rm B}$.
-Taking masses at face value (Table \ref{table_system_parameters}), we locate $r_{\rm L}$ over a range of planet eccentricity and semi-major axis, and for distinct inner binary semi-major axis within observational uncertainties.
+where $m_{\rm b}$, $a_{\rm b}$ and $e_{\rm b}$ refer to the outer planet's mass, semi-major axis and eccentricity, and $m_{\rm A}$, $m_{\rm B}$, and $a_{\rm AB}$ to the masses and semi-major axis of the inner binary, with $m_{\rm AB}= m_{\rm A}+m_{\rm B}$.\footnote{Eq. \ref{laplace_radius} is obtained by dimensionally solving for the radius at which the gravitational perturbation of the inner stellar binary balances that of the outer companion (more on that in Section \ref{section_dynamics_model}).} Taking masses at face value (Table \ref{table_system_parameters}), we locate $r_{\rm L}$ over a range of planet eccentricity and semi-major axis, and for distinct inner binary semi-major axis within observational uncertainties.
 The outcome is shown in Figure \ref{fig:radius} with a grey band marking the observed radial extent of the debris disc.